wg-osr/walkerga.github.io/class/sp_athach.md

 You are affraid of creatures bigger than you.
 Save when you see one.

 ## Awaken the Laylines
 As a baby primeval giant, you are starting to attune to the power that flows through the land.
 Any room or area you cross has 1/6 chance of being crossed by a layline of power (note them!).
 The zone must be on the ground floor or below.
-While you are on a layline, the following effects affect everybody:
+While you are on a layline, the following effects are activated:

-- All [Spell Dices](https://saltygoo.github.io/class/magic-user#spells) are recovered on a roll of 1, 2, 3, or 4.
+- Magic overflows: Everyobody's [Spell Dices](https://saltygoo.github.io/class/magic-user#spells) are recovered on a roll of 1, 2, 3, or 4.
-- Plants grow twice as fast and big (affects spells too).
-- All death rolls are made with advantage.
+- Life is abundant: Everybody's death rolls are made with advantage.

-## Feel the Laylines
-While on a layline, you can spend 10 minutes to know if a layline continues in one direction of your choice.
-There's 1/6 chance it does.
-If it does and there is a room in that direction, the referee tells you if there are monsters there and if they are magical.

-During Hexcrawl you have advantage on encounters.
+- Your tantrums create shockwaves!
+You can attempt to shove anybody in the area from any range.

 ## Feed the Laylines
-If you plant one seed, vegetable or fruit on a layline and come back to it after a long rest, roll 1D6:
+If you plant a thing along a layline and come back to it after a long rest, you get rewarded:

-1. The plant has fully grown.
+- <ins>A Seed</ins>.
+The plant has fully grown.
-1. The plant has fully grown and bears Cold Iron fruits.
-1. The area collapsed
-1. 2 HD of local beasts were attracted to the location, you can give them a 2 word command.
+- <ins>A Ration</ins>.
+2 HD of local beasts or a swarm of local vermins were attracted to the location.
+You can give them a 3 word command which they will follow to the best of their ability and without taking reckless risks.
-1. A swarm of local vermin were attracted to the location, you can give it a 2 word command.
-1. You have awakened a local elemental, you can give a 2 word command to the area itself.
+- <ins>Gems</ins>.
+Most of the area has collapsed.
+- <ins>A Weapon</ins>.
+3/4 chances to have rusted away.
+Those who dont become coated in [cold iron](https://saltygoo.github.io/2020/11/10/extra-rules/#rare-metals).

+## Not a Baby
+You are now large, at least 10' tall and nearly as wide.
+You cant squeeze in tight spaces but your inventory size is doubled.
+You have advantage on combat maneuvres and can carry two handed weapons in one hand.